ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 Here, the `Condition`s are applied to methods, so their `lambda`s both include `self`.
 In `withdraw` you see multiple `Condition`s applied within one `requires` decorator.

-The Eiffel approach is an improvement over duplicating validation code at the beginning of each function body, i.e., what traditional Python functions do (assuming they _do_ check their arguments).
+If they validate their arguments, traditional Python functions tend to duplicate that validation code at the beginning of each function body.
+Design by Contract is an improvement over this.
 The `@requires` clearly shows that the arguments are constrained, and `Condition`s reduce duplicated code.

 DbC helps, but it has limitations: